© ACHPR

 ACHPR85: African Commission monitors the implementation of the African Union 2025 theme

-In line with the African Union’s theme for 2025, the African Commission organised this panel to discuss the human rights-based approach to distribution required of Africans and people of African descent.
+In line with the AU’s theme for 2025, the African Commission organised this panel to discuss the human rights-based approach to distribution required of Africans and people of African descent.

 Recognising that this theme raised issues of ancestry, colonialism, slavery, abduction, enforced disappearance, apartheid, and racial discrimination, the panel analysed the issue of reparations from different perspectives.

-On the issue of repatriation through restitution, the panel acknowledged the recovery of stolen artifacts in some countries of the continent.
-This includes Benin, Nigeria.
+On the issue of repatriation through restitution, the panel acknowledged the recovery of stolen artifacts in some countries of the continent, including Benin and Nigeria.

-On reparation through recognition of African Descent, the panel indicated that, among countries that made a major step in this process, are Benin, Ghana, Guinea, Guinea-Bissau, Sierra Leone, which granted citizenship to some African descents of the diaspora.
+On reparation through recognition of African descent, the panel indicated that, among countries that made a major step in this process are Benin, Ghana, Guinea, Guinea-Bissau and Sierra Leone, which granted citizenship to some persons of African descent in the diaspora.

-To fully achieve the reparation, the panel, moderated by Commissioner Dr. Litha Musyimi-Ogana, agreed on the need for, among others:
+To fully achieve the reparation, the panel discussed the need for, among others:

 1. Acknowledgment of historical crime